lostandfound.io

 Sentimental

-near the Oregon State Capitol steps, Salem 14 days ago
+near the Oregon State Capitol steps, Salem about 1 month ago

 lost C